| | |

 Jewish religious leader.
 Jesus did not resist or struggle with them

 but went willingly because He knew that this was part of God's plan.
+Questions for Discussion

-1. Why was Jesus so sorrowful?
+and Thought: 1.
+Why was Jesus so sorrowful?

 (Jesus was sorrowful because of the events that would soon take place.